siddii/angular-timer/README.md

 Added intervalEvent attribute and an example

-Added intervalEvent which broadcasts "event:timer-interval" on the
+Added intervalEvent which broadcasts a named event for each timer on the
 $rootScope every interval.

 This allows periodic events that can be consumed, for instance, to save